 Maybe someone else will have better luck than me: What is time?

 Related questions: What does “now” mean?
 Is free will important?
-What things do all people have in common?
+What do we have in common?